 Conclusion

 In conclusion, the present study revealed good mixed zooplanktons grow in abundance when cultured on poultry waste in comparison to other nutrient diets.
 The body composition also varied with the nutrient source wherein zooplankton cultured on poultry waste has higher protein content.
-The study also revealed that zooplankton is an ideal source of food for juveniles improving growth parameters.
+The study also revealed that zooplankton is an ideal source of food for fish juveniles improving growth parameters.

 Data availability statement

-Data generated or analyzed during this study are provided in full within the published article
+Data generated or analyzed during this study are provided in full within the published article.

 References